All Episodes

 They pretty much told me, listen, your outside employment authorization is suspended.

-You can no longer do your outside employment activities, which for me in that case was YouTube and uh my fitness business.
+You can no longer do your outside employment activities, which for me in that case was YouTube and my fitness business.

-And um, you know, he was like, bro, there's no way around it.
+And, you know, he was like, bro, there's no way around it.

 We try to go back and forth with them.

-They didn't want to concede, they're like, No, you have to terminate all activity.
+They're like, no, you have to terminate all activity.

 So I said, you know what?